Dr. Joachim Schlosser

 But this is not brainstorming in its original definition, because this is not idea creation but exchange of knowhow.

-What works for finding solutions: Thinking
+What works for finding solutions: Think

 Over at Jochen Mai’s blog there is a good article about brainstorming /5/, in German.
 It makes the concept more tangible, unfortunately not more effective.
 However, Jochen also writes about how to use brainstorming individually.